MarcusWolschon/osmeditor4android/TRANSLATIONS.md

     tx pull -a

 will retrieve all translations, skipping up to date translation files and creating new directories and strings.xml files for new languages.

-We was add a gradle task in the future to execute this.
+If you are building with gradle the ``updateTranslations`` task will run tx for you (if tx is on your path).

 #### transifex configuration file